ctsit/redi-dropper-client/app/README.rst

 Credits
 -------

-See `https://exploreflask.com/organizing.html <https://exploreflask.com/organizing.html`__ for more details.
+See `Explore flask page <https://exploreflask.com/organizing.html`__ for more details.